FAQs

 How will primary producers potentially benefit from the trial?

-The purpose of the Trial is to develop and test network charges and billing systems that could lead to the introduction of new network tariffs on a permanent basis.
+The purpose of the trial is to develop and test network charges and billing systems that could lead to the introduction of new network tariffs on a permanent basis.
 The ability to aggregate metering data from multiple connections on the same property for the purposes of calculating network charges (and potentially retail charges) could offer primary producers a number of benefits, including:

-• electricity generated at one location on a primary production property can notionally be used at other connection points on the same property;
+- electricity generated at one location on a primary production property can notionally be used at other connection points on the same property;

-• the aggregated generation and consumption of electricity at multiple connections on the one property can be taken into account when calculating network charges; and
+- the aggregated generation and consumption of electricity at multiple connections on the one property can be taken into account when calculating network charges; and

-• primary producers with their own electricity generation and multiple connections to the network will have greater control over their electricity costs and derive greater value from their investment in on-farm generation.
+- primary producers with their own electricity generation and multiple connections to the network will have greater control over their electricity costs and derive greater value from their investment in on-farm generation.

-When will the trial be conducted?
+When is the trial being conducted?

 Who can participate in the trial?

-• on-farm electricity generation;
+- on-farm electricity generation;

-• multiple connections with the electricity network on the same property;
+- multiple connections with the electricity network on the same property;

-Will it cost anything to participate in the trial?
+Does it cost anything to participate in the trial?

-Apart from an investment of some time before, during and after the conclusion of the Trial, there will be no cost to the businesses that participate in the Trial.
-Plus, because the network billing arrangements being tested will be reflected in participating customers’ network charges, participants could reduce their electricity costs during the trial if they produce more electricity than they use at the connection on their property where the power is generated.
+Plus, because the network billing arrangements being tested will be reflected in participating customers’ electricity bills (via an adjustment to the bill for a single connection on a participant’s property), participants could reduce their overall electricity costs during the trial if they produce more electricity than they use at the connection on their property where the power is generated, and use that energy at another connection on the same property.

 How can I participate in the trial?